-By mid-1936, 381 Marlborough was owned by David Stulin, trustee of the Marlborough Realty Trust, a real estate investment trust formed by David Stulin, Hyman Sirota, and George Bernard Rittenberg.
+On July 13, 1936, 381 Marlborough was acquired by David Stulin, trustee of the Marlborough Realty Trust, a real estate investment trust formed by David Stulin, Hyman Sirota, and George Bernard Rittenberg.
 David Stulin was a carpenter; he and his wife, Annie (Rosen) Stulin, lived in Dorchester.
 Hyman Sirota (Chaim Sirotkin) also was a carpenter; he and his wife, Rebecca (Rivka) (Epstein) Sirota, lived in Mattapan.
-George Rittenhouse was a lawyer; he was unmarried and lived in Roxbury with his mother, Lena (Solomon) Rottenberg, the widow of Joseph Rittenberg.
+George Rittenberg was a lawyer; he was unmarried and lived in Roxbury with his mother, Lena (Solomon) Rittenberg, the widow of Joseph Rittenberg.

-By 1951, 381 Marlborough was owned by Domenic Salvati, who was the assessed owner from that year.
+Robert Goodhue died in May of 1950, and on August 15, 1950, 381 Marlborough was purchased from Bertha Goodhue by Domenic Salvati.
 He owned and operated the Marlboro Market at 424 Marlborough, where he and his wife, Genesia (DeBernardi) Salvati, also lived.

 Genesia Salvati died in November of 1960 and Domenic Salvati died June of 1961.
 381 Marlborough became the property of their son, Vincent P. Salvati.

-In January of 1998, she converted the property into five condominium units, the 381 Marlborough Street Condominium.
+On January 26, 1998, she converted the property into five condominium units, the 381 Marlborough Street Condominium.